p4lang/p4c/docs/JSON_format.md

 - `assign`, `assign_VL` (for variable-length fields), `assign_header` and
 `assign_union`.
 - `push` and `pop` for stack (header stack or header union stack) manipulation.
+- `_jump`: takes one parameter which must resolve to an integral value `offset`.
+When it is executed, we jump to the primitive call at index `offset` in the enclosing action.
+- `_jump_if_zero`: implements a conditional jump and takes two parameters which must both resolve to integral values, which we call respectively `cond` and `offset`.
+If `cond` is 0, the primitive behaves exactly like `_jump` and we jump to the primitive call at index `offset`; otherwise the primitive is a no-op.

 Support for additional primitives depends on the architecture being used.